Mahmud-Kandawala/Python-Kivy-Calculator-App/README.md

 # Python-Kivy-Calculator App

-This is a calculator app I built while learning how to build a mobile application completely from scratch using python.
+This is a basic calculator app I built while learning how to build a mobile application completely from scratch using python.
 I used the kivy module to create the app.
-The purpose of this project is to create a calculator in python while create amazing cross platform mobile applications for both android & iOS devices.
+The purpose of this project is to create a calculator in python while creating an amazing cross platform mobile applications for both android & iOS devices.
 The goal of this project is to learn and showcase the versatilty of coding in python.
-To better showchase the project, I converted the python script to a EXE file enabling the user to have a smoother and faster experience rather than the apk app.
+Regarding the execution the project, I converted the python script to an EXE file enabling the user to have a smoother and faster experience.

 ## What I Learned/Project Covers